B-Eells/Cyclistic-Case-Study/README.md

 <img width="90%" alt="Ride Distro by Hour of Day" src="https://github.com/user-attachments/assets/38e7d20c-e2c0-4ff3-936a-a33986b876a6" />

 ### Average Ride Distance & Duration
-* The average distance per ride for annual members and casual riders was 2,209 meters and 2,173 respectively -- so they are very close in this regard.
+The average distance per ride for annual members and casual riders was 2,209 meters and 2,173 respectively -- so they are very close in this regard.
 However, the average distance travelled in that time by annual members was nearly double that of casual riders. **Insights:** during an average per ride, casual riders cover approximately half the ground that annual members do.
 The story this tells is that annual members use the bikes more efficiently, which corresponds to using the service more for transporation.
 Casual riders on the other hand, don't cover nearly as much ground during their average rides.
 They appear to ride slower or stop more frequently, indicating they are more likely using the bikes for pleasure and sightseeing.

 <img width="80%" alt="Duration   Distance (4)" src="https://github.com/user-attachments/assets/e848d83b-bbe4-4eb4-bf40-63cc265d9c5d" />

 ### Start and End Locations, Routes

 The top 10 start and end locations for annual members are in more urban areas including commercial areas and urban neighborhoods.
 Not surprisingly, the most popular hub for annual members is Chicago Union Station.
 The top 10 start and end locations for casual riders however, are closer to the waterfront and adjacent to popular attractions.
-Also not surprisingly, the most popular hub for casual riders is Navy Pier.  **Insight** This was perhaps the most surprising and telling information revealed in this study.
+Also not surprisingly, the most popular hub for casual riders is Navy Pier.  **Insight** This was perhaps the most surprising and telling information revealed in this analysis.
 This more than any other data underscores the narrative that annual members use the bikes for transportation while casual riders use the bikes mostly for pleasure and sightseeing.

 <img width="999" height="799" alt="Locations   Routes" src="https://github.com/user-attachments/assets/7d22e66c-a711-4aca-a5a5-77aea822a205" />